 Oats and maple syrup are a natural breakfast combination.
-Here the syrup is stirred into the batter and used in place of sugar, and two grades of oats are used—bran and flour.
+Here the syrup is stirred into the batter and used in place of sugar, and two grades of oats—bran and flour—are used.
 The oat bran is soaked in warm milk to soften before being stirred into the batter.
-After the batter is stirred together, egg whites are whipped separately and then folded into the thick batter for loft and tenderness.
-One thing that’s crucial to the success here, even more than in other waffle recipes: Butter the waffle iron generously, as a crisp crust really makes the difference in these waffles.–Kim Boyce
+After the batter is stirred together, egg whites are whipped separately and then folded into the thick batter to lend the resulting waffles loft and tenderness.
+One thing that’s crucial to the success here, even more so than in other waffle recipes—is to butter the waffle iron generously, as a crisp crust really makes the difference with these waffles.–Kim Boyce

 Let’s clarify one thing, shall we?
-You can’t really—or rather, realistically—expect waffles made with oats to have the same ethereally airy texture as your typical waffle.
-That’s just common sense.
-But what you can anticipate with these nutty little lovelies is a lofty tenderness and a satiating substantialness that we think you’ll actually like.
+You can’t really realistically expect waffles made with oats to have the same ethereally airy texture as your typical waffle.
+It comes down to basic physics seeing as oats are pretty darn dense.
+But what you can anticipate with these nutty little lovelies is a satiating substantialness that we think you’ll actually like.
 Quite a lot.
 So much so that you may just find yourself daydreaming about these during the week.
-If you find yourself succombing to such behavior, it’s best to make a double batch of waffles on the weekend, let the leftovers cool, tuck them into sandwich-size resealable bags, and then slide them all into a larger container, and toss in the freezer.
+If you can imagine yourself succombing to such flights of fancy, make a double batch of waffles on the weekend, plate some for breakfast, and tuck the cooled leftover waffles into sandwich-size resealable bags, slide them into a larger resealable plastic bag, and toss in the freezer.
+And there you go.
 Your very own toaster waffles.

 Maple Oat Waffles Recipe